encse/adventofcode/2023/Day10/README.md

 The landscape here is alien; even the flowers and trees are made of metal.
 As you stop to admire some metal grass, you notice something metallic scurry away in your peripheral vision and jump into a big pipe!
 It didn't look like any animal you've ever seen; if you want a better look, you'll need to get ahead of it.

 Read the [full puzzle](https://adventofcode.com/2023/day/10).

+##  --- Notes ---
+In Part 1 we had to find the length of a loop that was defined by a funky ASCII art pipe network that even used J, and F characters for the turns.

+Part 2 asked to compute the area of the loop, I implemented ray casting for this one.
+There are lots of other ways to solve this, a similar problem and different algorithm can be found in Day 18.